rayanramoul/rayanramoul/README.md

 ### I am a highly motivated and passionate Artificial Intelligence student whose dream is to use my talents in machine learning/AI and statistical analysis to solve real-world problems and make the customer achieve more.

-#### - 🔭 I’m currently working on : Active object localization using deep reinforcement learning.
+#### - 🔭 I’m currently working on : State-of-the-art Unsupervised Image Clustering and its application to cloud images.
 #### - 🌱 I’m currently learning : Deep reinforcement learning, deep learning and vision.
 #### - 📫 How to reach me: raysamram@gmail.com
 </div>